Mahfuzul Mamun Babu

 Mahfuzul Mamun Babu (মাহফুজুল মামুন বাবু; born 7 January 1968) is a retired Bangladeshi football player who played as a left-winger.
 He represented the Bangladesh national team from 1985 to 1988.

 Club career

 Mamun Babu began his career with his neighborhood club, Gendaria Famous, in the Pioneer Football League.
-In 1981, he debuted in the First Division with East End Club.
-The following year, he moved to Brothers Union, where he spent the next eight years of his career.
+In 1982, he debuted in the First Division with East End Club.
+In 1984, he moved to Brothers Union, where he spent the next eight years of his career.
 In 1985, he was part of the Brothers Union team that finished as league runners-up and scored in the decisive game against Dhaka Abahani, alongside Mahmudul Haque Liton, in a match his team lost 2–3.

 International career

 In 1984, Mamun Babu represented the Bangladesh U19 team at the 1985 AFC Youth Championship qualification held in Dhaka, Bangladesh.
 He made his senior international debut on 21 December 1985 against Pakistan in the 1985 South Asian Games in Dhaka, scoring a brace in a 2–1 victory.
 In the following match against Maldives he scored in a 8–0 victory.
 The Bangladesh team eventually lost the gold medal match on penalties to India.
 The following year, Mamun Babu was part of the national team at the 1986 Asian Games held in Seoul, South Korea.
 However, he did not appear in a single match during the tournament.
 His final appearances for the national team came during the 1988 AFC Asian Cup qualifiers held in Abu Dhabi, UAE.